ActiveBrainAtlas2/preprocessing-pipeline/docs/sphinx/source/modules/running.czi.2.neuroglancer.rst

 Setup
 ~~~~~

-*   To install the software prerequisites, `look
-    here. <../programmer/preprocessing-pipeline/software.installation.md>`__
-    Or use the installed virtual environment on ratto, basalis and
+*   Use the installed virtual environment on ratto, basalis and
     muralis by running: ``source /usr/local/share/pipeline/bin/activate``

 *   To run any of these commands at high resolution, prefix each command
     with ``nohup``\ and end the command with ``&``.
 That will make it run
     in the background and you can log out.

-*   All scripts that can be parallelized are done in the script with the
-    get_cpus method.

 Running the initial step (step 0)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~